jjoeldaniel/gitfluencer/README.md

 # unfollow

-This is a simple Python script designed to identify non-mutual followers and allows for a quick, mass-unfollow solution, sacving you the hassle of manually identifying and unfollowing each account individually.
+This is a simple Python script designed to identify non-mutual followers and allows for a quick, mass-unfollow solution, saving you the hassle of manually identifying and unfollowing each account individually.

 ## Features